urbanopt/urbanopt.github.io/usage/residential_workflows.md

 #### Modeling Notes

 - *Single-Family Detached* home models may contain unconditioned non-living spaces that are included as part of the total building area, such as a garage.
-As a result energy use intensities per area (EUI) for homes will vary based on the unconditioned floor area.
+As a result energy use intensities (EUIs) for homes, often calculated in units of kBtu/sqft/yr, will vary based on the unconditioned floor area if total building area is used for the calculation.
+Alternatively, conditioned floor area can be used for such calculations.
 EUI's are not currently used as part of the URBANopt reporting.
 - *Single-Family Detached* home models may be heated only, air conditioned only, or both heated and cooled.
   - Partial Conditioning: heating and cooling may be applied to just a portion of the living space of the home or to the entire living space.
 Representation of partial conditioning of the living space of a home is accomplished by adding ideal air load system to heat and cool the un-conditioned portion of the living area.
 In this situation, district heating or cooling loads may show up in end uses for the home.
-  - Undersized Mechanical System: District heating or cooling loads may also show up in end uses when a designed mechanical system can't meet the load required to maintain thermostat temperatures.
+  - Undersized Mechanical System: District heating or cooling loads may also show up in end uses when a designed mechanical system cannot meet the load required to maintain thermostat temperatures.
 An example would be an evaporative cooling system in a hot humid climate.
   - For both the partially conditioned and undersized examples, it is possible for reporting or post processing to filter out these unintended district heating and cooling loads.
 - It is important to know, that unlike the commercial models that will result in unmet heating or cooling hours, the residential models will not have any unmet heating or cooling hours.
-To understand how the HVAC system is conditioning for *Single-Family Detached* home models you should look at district heating and cooling loads.
+To understand how the HVAC system is conditioning for *Single-Family Detached*  home models, users should look at district heating and cooling loads.

 #### GeoJSON Schema